Signs you’re using the wrong dog shampoo illustrated with a smiling yellow Labrador and Cindra Grooming Products branding

 What should I do if nothing seems to work?

-Start over with coat type.
-Most issues resolve once the correct system is used.
+Start over with water and technique, then coat type.
+Most issues resolve once both are addressed together.

 Tasha Mesina dog grooming expert